IBM/watson-assistant-app-connect/README.md

 7. The bot will connect to a specific App Connect flow which has been deployed as an API.
 The App Connect flow takes the customer ID `id` as a parameter at the end of the URL, for example `https://service.eu.apiconnect.ibmcloud.com/gws/apigateway/api/ca7abf0d8124dc18c0b8cc4f57f20307d3326ae5543d8f71f2ed63c09a14804d/ZJ1eYw/Customer/${id}`.
 You must deploy your App Connect flow as an API which has this URL format.

-To learn about creating an API using App Connect see [Introduction: Creating flows for an API] (https://developer.ibm.com/integration/docs/app-connect/tutorials-for-ibm-app-connect/creating-flows-api/).
+To learn about creating an API using App Connect see [Introduction: Creating flows for an API](https://developer.ibm.com/integration/docs/app-connect/tutorials-for-ibm-app-connect/creating-flows-api/).
 To learn more about App Connect, see [IBM App Connect Integration Essentials course](https://developer.ibm.com/integration/ibm-app-connect-essentials-course/).

 The sample App Connect flow in `resources/appconnect` does a look up of a Contact in www.salesforce.com using the supplied ID, and exposes this as a REST API in the above format.
 To use this sample, import the flow into App Connect Lite.
 In Operations, Edit the flow and change the Application where the contact is retrieved from to use your own connected system.
 Start the API and in the Manage tab, share the API outside of a Cloud Foundry organization to create an API key, and use the API Portal to discover the URL the API is hosted on.